 conditions and character of a neighborhood.

-The neighbors in the West Blvd / Lorain Ave neighborhood in Cleveland are middle-income, making it a moderate income neighborhood.
+The neighbors in the West Blvd / Lorain Ave neighborhood in Cleveland are lower-middle income, making it a below average income neighborhood.

-line, this neighborhood has a higher rate of childhood poverty than 50.4%
+is a lower rate of childhood poverty than is found in 50.3%

 The Neighbors: Occupations

 The old saying "you are what you eat" is true.
 But it is also true that you